contrib-type Type of Contribution

 Type of contribution made by the individual (for example, “author”, “editor”, “translator”, “research-assistant”).

-Attribute Contents: The @contrib-type attribute was designed to name the role of the contributor and was also designed to accept any text as its value.
-Values may be from a controlled vocabulary such as CRediT (“Data Curation”), natural language words such as such as “author” or “deep sea diver”, or terms also used for the @person-group-type attributes (“allauthors”, “assignee”, “compiler”, “director”, etc.).
+The @contrib-type attribute was designed to name the role of the contributor, accepting any text as its value.
+Values are typically natural language words such as such as “author”, “editor”, “deep sea diver”, or terms also used for the @person-group-type attribute (“assignee”, “compiler”, “director”, etc.).